rgeraldes24/solc/docs/contributing.rst

 Additionally, if you are writing a new feature, please ensure you add appropriate test cases under ``test/`` (see below).

-However, if you are making a larger change, please consult with the `Solidity Development Gitter channel
+However, if you are making a larger change, please consult with the `Hyperion Development Gitter channel
 <https://gitter.im/ethereum/solidity-dev>`_ (different from the one mentioned above — this one is
 focused on compiler and language development instead of language usage) first.